php-static-analysis/attributes/doc/Param.md

 If any of the parameters is variadic, the `...` operator needs to be listed with the type, not the argument name.

+You can also directly apply the attribute to any of the method/function parameters.
+In that case, the name of the argument is optional and, if added, should match the name of the parameter to which it is applied.

 ## Example usage

 ```php